AliTopal89/everything-conf/learning.md

 -Knowing what Standard Deviation is and how it’s used in Web Analytics will help you get an idea of just how important events that happen on your website could be

+- Furthermore sometimes trends are hard to spot, but with standard deviations they are easy to pick up

+- a large variation is an indication of an unstable process (think conversion rate), or low reproductibitiliy (anecdotal campaign success), or if you prefer, a larger standard deviation reduces our ability to predict the value of Y given a certain X. Basically, as analysts, we want to explain the past, but we also want to provide insight on how to fix issues and seize opportunities – we eventually want to be able to predict outcomes of our recommendations.